‘Day-Of’ Wedding Coordinator

 · Coordinate setup of the guest book and pen, champagne flutes, cake cutting utensils.

 · Coordinate Setup of the table numbers/names and menu cards.
+(No interior design services are included.
+This is an add-on vendor cost.)

 · Look over dining tables and make sure they are set up properly.